AP FACT CHECK: Trump tweets a tall tale of ‘deleted’ votes

 Technical issues during voting this year occurred at a lower rate than in most elections because “election procedures (were) followed more scrupulously than usual,” said University of Iowa professor Doug Jones, co-author of “Broken Ballots,” a voting technology history.

-There is also “no factual basis” for Trump’s claims that 221,000 votes were switched from Biden to Trump in Pennsylvania, Ellen Lyon, spokesperson for the Pennsylvania Department of State, said in an email.
+There is also “no factual basis” for Trump’s claims that 221,000 votes were switched from Trump to Biden in Pennsylvania, Ellen Lyon, spokesperson for the Pennsylvania Department of State, said in an email.

 The “report” Trump mentions in his tweet was aired on the conservative television network One America News Network, which promoted a theory posted to a pro-Trump blog that claimed that millions of votes were switched or deleted in Biden’s favor.
 The TV network did not immediately respond to a request for comment.

-Note: This story has been corrected to show in the 13th paragraph that Trump claimed 221,000 votes were switched from Trump to Biden, not from Biden to Trump.